-Solver Add-in
+Solver add-in

-For specialized linear and nonlinear problems, Excel's Solver add-in calculates solutions to what-if scenarios based on adjustable cells, constraint cells, and, optionally, cells that must be maximized or minimized.
+For specialized linear and nonlinear problems, Excel's Solver add-in calculates solutions to whatif scenarios based on adjustable cells, constraint cells, and, optionally, cells that must be maximized or minimized.
+Excel 2010 comes with a new version of Solver.